 B. During the depersonalization or derealization experiences, reality testing remains intact.

 C. The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

 D. The disturbance is not attributable to the physiological effects of a substance (e.g., a drug of abuse, medication) or another medical condition (e.g., seizures).

 E. The disturbance is not better explained by another mental disorder, such as schizophrenia, panic disorder, major depressive disorder, acute stress disorder, posttraumatic stress disorder, or another dissociative disorder (American Psychiatric Association, 2013)1.

-Criterion A clarifies that depersonalization/derealization disorder involves feelings of depersonalization (such as that one isn't real or isn't connected to or in control of one's thoughts, feelings, sensations, body, or actions; this may involve alterations in how one perceives reality, how one experiences time, how one conceptualizes their ida of self, or how one experiences emotions or physical sensations) and/or feelings of derealization (such as that the world around one isn't real or relevant to them; this may involve the world seeming unreal, dreamlike, foggy, lifeless, or distorted).
+Criterion A clarifies that depersonalization/derealization disorder involves feelings of depersonalization (such as that one isn't real or isn't connected to or in control of one's thoughts, feelings, sensations, body, or actions; this may involve alterations in how one perceives reality, how one experiences time, how one conceptualizes their self, or how one experiences emotions or physical sensations) and/or feelings of derealization (such as that the world around one isn't real or relevant to them; this may involve the world seeming unreal, dreamlike, foggy, lifeless, or distorted).